AdaRoseCannon/progressive-web-apps-talk/short.md

 1. This takes place in the Event Listener for push events.
 1. When the phone receives a push notification for this app it fires this event on the service worker.
-1. The service worker then does two things.
-  1. Asks any open windows to check for new messages.
-  1. Displays a push notification to the user.
 1. We haven't sent any information with the notification we will get the latest message from the api.
 1. We will then format the message as a notification.

 1. To refresh the pages, we query for open windows.
 1. then we sent a push message
 1. The page can trigger an update when it gets it.